 Day 25 – National Preparedness Month Challenge – Emergency Sanitation

 When I say Emergency Sanitation as part of your emergency preparedness plan, what comes to mind?
-Do you think about how you will keep germs and disease from spreading if you are without running water?
+Do you think about how you will keep germs and diseases from spreading if you are without running water?
 Maybe your first thought is “human waste elimination” with all its smells and disposal concerns.
 Or maybe you are thinking – I haven’t given this any thought at all!
-Your Disaster Supplies Kit should include supplies and knowledge about the ways to keep germs, bacteria and viruses away and keep your family safe.
+Emergency Kits should include supplies and knowledge about the ways to keep germs, bacteria, and viruses away and keep your family safe.

-According to the Center for Disease Control (CDC) a knowledge of hygiene and handwashing, bathing, dental and wound care during emergencies is essential.
+According to the Centers for Disease Control (CDC), a knowledge of hygiene and handwashing, bathing, dental, and wound care during emergencies is essential.